lukDev/conceptnet-local/README.md

 # Local ConceptNet

-ConceptNet and CN Numberbatch with a local DB and API.
+ConceptNet and embeddings with a local DB and API.
+English only.

 The DB can be set up by navigating to the ```db_setup``` directory and following the instructions in the notebook there.